eclipse-langium/langium/examples/requirements-and-tests/README.md

 Please use the VSCode run configuration "Run Requirements and Tests Extension" to launch a new VSCode instance including the extension for this language.
 Use the run configuration "Attach" to attach the debugger.

+## Validators

+There is one validator per language to check the identifiers (names): a test identifier as well as a requirement identifier should contain a number.